mcsiple/ltbycatch/README.md

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)
+We would like this package to be sustainable in the long term and welcome contributions.
+If you encounter a bug, please leave a note on the Issues page.
+You can also leave comments there about additional functionality.
+If you are interested in contributing, we direct you to the R package [contribution advice](http://r-pkgs.had.co.nz/git.html) from Hadley Wickham.

 ## Accessing the mmBIET Shiny app
 The functions in this package can also be accessed through the Shiny app for this project, which is located online [here](https://msiple.shinyapps.io/mammaltool/).
 The app provides an easy way to explore outcomes.